 Public Safety Reclassification and Enhancement

 Aggravated Assault is reclassified from a Third Degree Felony to a Second Degree Felony if the victim was a Law Enforcement Officer, Firefighter, or EMT.
 Additionally, the defendant will be facing a mandatory minimum sentence of three (3) years in prison.

 Permanent Criminal Record

-Unlike many crimes, if you are a first-time offender and you plea to Aggravated Assault you will be ineligible to ever petition the court to seal your arrest or court records - meaning you will have a permanent criminal record.
+Unlike many crimes, if you are a first-time offender and you plea to Aggravated Assault you will be ineligible to ever have your arrest or court records sealed or expunged - meaning you will have a permanent criminal record.

 Defenses to Aggravated Assault